SUBLOCADE® CAN BE AN IMPORTANT PART OF TREATMENT.

 It can only be given to a patient taking Suboxone or a similar oral buprenorphine medication for at least seven days to ensure they can tolerate it and have no adverse reactions.
 Unlike oral medication, Sublocade cannot be abused or diverted.
 And as it is extended release, the patient should receive medication at a sustained level for about a month.
 This means the patient is less likely to miss taking the medication or experience breakthrough cravings due to a lapse in treatment.
 For patients who travel frequently or don’t have safe places to store medication tablets or films, the injectable buprenorphine option may minimize risks.

-FREQUENTLY ASKED QUESTIONS ABOUT SUBOXONE:
+FREQUENTLY ASKED QUESTIONS ABOUT SUBLOCADE

 Does Sublocade Stop Withdrawal Symptoms?